University Libraries and Archives

 The Library System includes the David Adamany Undergraduate Library, the Arthur Neef Law Library, the Purdy/Kresge Library, the Vera P. Shiffman Medical Library and its Learning Resource Center at the Eugene Applebaum College of Pharmacy and Health Sciences, and the Walter P. Reuther Library of Labor and Urban Affairs and University Archives.
 The School of Information Sciences and the Detroit Area Library Network (DALNET) are also under the Library System's charge.

-The University Libraries offer in-person and online reference and research support, interlibrary loan, circulation and course reserve services, document delivery and library and information literacy programs.
+The University Libraries offer in-person reference consultations, research support, interlibrary loan, circulation and course reserve services, document delivery and 24/7 online research support.
 The latest information technologies provide state-of-the-art access to instructional and research materials.
-The libraries provide silent and collaborative study spaces, including a 24-hour facility, as well as classroom support to over 300 general purpose classrooms throughout campus.
+The libraries provide silent and collaborative study spaces.

 The David Adamany Undergraduate Library (UGL) is designed to enhance the learning experience of undergraduate students by offering open spaces for collaboration and silent study as well as hundreds of computers for student use.
 The library features instructional labs, the Collaborative Commons, an open space with flexible furniture and technology, collaborative study rooms that can be reserved online, and course reserves.
-The Warrior Writing, Research and Technology Zone (The WRT Zone) is a one-stop shop for Wayne State students to get research, writing and technology assistance.
-The UGL also houses Student Academic Success Services, which includes the Academic Success Center, Student Disability Services, the Office of Military and Veterans Excellence, Pre-Med Advising and the University Advising Center, P.A.L.
-Peer Assisted Learning and the Irvin D. Reid Honors College.
-The UGL is also home to The Tech Bunker and Vault, two new technologically-rich immersive learning spaces at the that invite users to develop, design, dream and discover.
+The UGL also houses the Writing Center, Student Academic Success Services, and the Irvin D. Reid Honors College.
+The UGL is also home to The Tech Bunker, a technologically-rich immersive learning space that invite users to develop, design, dream and discover.

-The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates, as well as the information needs of the greater Detroit community.
+The Purdy/Kresge Library supports the research and instructional needs of faculty, graduate students and upper-level undergraduates.
 The library provides access to over sixty 60 computers as well as ample study space in a traditional library atmosphere.

 Located at the north end of the University's main campus, Wayne State University's Arthur Neef Law Library offers researchers a comprehensive legal research center.
 Its collection of more than 620,000 print and microform equivalent volumes, plus an expansive collection of e-books, databases and other digital resources makes it a leading legal research facility in the State of Michigan.
 The Law Library is also a depository for U.S. government publications and for the records and briefs filed with the Michigan Supreme Court.

 The Shiffman Medical Library supports the research, education and clinical and public health care information needs for the University, major hospitals within the Detroit Medical Center, and unaffiliated health care providers and trainees throughout Michigan.
-In addition to assisting WSU undergraduate students with research, learning and internship information needs in the health sciences, all WSU students are encouraged to use the library’s consumer health information services.
 The library maintains access to all the major health sciences, bio-scientific and consumer health databases; a core collection of journals dating to the mid-19th century; and books in print and electronically reproduced.
-Health information learning programs and informatics workshops, listed on our Website, are open to all members of the University community.
-A Learning Resources Center focused on the daily information and computing needs of students of the Applebaum College is available Monday through Friday.
+Health information learning programs and informatics workshops, listed on the Shiffman website, are open to all members of the University community.
+The Learning Resources Center focuses on the daily information and computing needs of students of the Applebaum College.

 BEAVERS, PAUL: M.I.L.S., M.A., University of Michigan; B.A., Wayne State University; Librarian IV